 Transform your basement with an egress window

 In fact, I spoke with my friend Mike about the value an egress adds to a home.
-Mike is a realtor in Omaha, NE with Berkshire Hathaway he told me that many of his clients find that when selling a home adding an egress window helps create a space in the home that is warm and inviting.
+Mike is a realtor at Berkshire Hathaway in Omaha, NE and he told me that many of his clients find that when selling a home adding an egress window helps create a space in the home that is warm and inviting.

-When adding an additional bedroom Mike tells me that this attracts many families who are looking for more room for their kids a spare bedroom or even an office space.
+When adding an additional bedroom, Mike tells me that this attracts many families who are looking for more room for their kids, a spare bedroom, or even an office space.

 Finally, customers call us to add an egress window to restore peace of mind.
 Providing a safe means of exit for your family while they are staying in your basement is a concern for many homeowners.
 All of Thrasher’s egress windows are compliant with code and will be installed with the highest commitment to quality.

 You might be thinking that all sounds great but what aren’t you telling me about egress?
 Aren’t we talking about cutting a big hole in the side of my foundation?
 What problems can this create?
 How do we keep water out of my home if I install an egress window?
 These are all good questions - Let's get into it.